moorepants/dissertation/systemidentification.rst

 Preface
 =======

-The work presented in this Chapter is intended to be the icing on the cake that takes into account all of the theory presented in the previous chapters and evaluates it with a large set of data taken with the instrumented bicycle.
 I started to think about system identification when I arrived at Delft and the discussions began with Arend and Jodi.
-I hadn't much clue about the formal field and theory on system identification.
-My first look at it was when Arend presented me with a light introduction by Ljung.
+I hadn't much clue about the formal field and theory of system identification.
+My first look at it was when Arend presented me with a light introduction by Ljung, and I credit Arend and his cohorts for the ideas.
 We talked about it here and there but never really put together a solid experimental plan to do anything about it.
 Karl Astrom visited us in Delft in late 2008 and we talked some with him about ideas.
-I mainly recal him focusing on how to excite the system in a very controlled manner with an oscilating mass on the bicycle.
-Some of these ideas propogated through Arend to Peter and can be seen in the final sections of his thesis [Lange2011]_.
+I mainly recall him focusing on how to excite the system in a very controlled manner with an oscillating mass on the bicycle.
+Some of these ideas propagated through Arend to Peter and can be seen in the final sections of his thesis [Lange2011]_.
 Many of these ideas influenced our NSF proposal and ultimately the final portion of what I was to do for my dissertation work.

-Once I had gotten back to Davis we now had the resources availabe from NSF funding to make something happen.
+Once I had gotten back to Davis we now had the resources available from NSF funding to make something happen.
 My goal had basically formalized into creating a instrumented bicycle to be controlled by person that was capable of measuring all of the kinematics and kinetics involved seen in regulated control tasks.
-We also orginally had hoped to be able to vary the dynamics of the bicycle, but the reduced funding nixed that idea.
+We also originally had hoped to be able to vary the dynamics of the bicycle, but the reduced funding nixed that idea.
 It took some time into the project to really understand what we may be able to accomplish with that but it finally materialized into validating Ron's theoretic control model which is